seanghaeli/rcl-echo-cloud/README.md

 The key contributors to this repository are Artur Rodrigues a Senior Solutions Architect from the AWS, Tim Esler and Brian Lee of Sapien ML.

 # Changelog
-* Jul 13, 2020: Initial release.
+* Aug 29, 2023: Initial release.

 # License
-This project is distributed under the  [Apache License 2.0](https://github.com/UBC-CIC/vgh-covid-19-ct-model/blob/master/LICENSE)
+This project is distributed under the Apache License 2.0 license.